pmatran/world_bank_education/README.md

 <br>

-Description & Content
+Description & context
 -----------------------------------------------
-This project is a simple Data Science analysis in SQL language based on World Bank EdStats dataset ...
+This project is a simple Data Science analysis in T-SQL language based on World Bank EdStats dataset.
+The context is to embody a start-up that offers online training content for high school and university level audiences.
+The objective is to explore and manipulate the dataset to extract some insights such as countries/regions where the company must operate in priority.

 Installation